lammps/lammps/doc/src/fix_rigid.rst

          xflag,yflag,zflag = off/on if component of center-of-mass torque is active *infile* filename
-         filename = file with per-body values of mass, center-of-mass, moments of inertia *mol* value = template-ID
+         filename = file with per-body values of mass, center-of-mass, moments of inertia *gravity* values = gravity-ID
+         gravity-ID = ID of fix gravity command to add gravitational forces

+..
+    FIXME These don't seem to be included in the source code *mol* value = template-ID
          template-ID = ID of molecule template specified in a separate :doc:`molecule <molecule>` command